djsincla/TA_VeloCloud/README.md

 # Change Log
 - Updated to Python3
 - Added Support for VCO API Tokens Replacing Passwords
 - 7/16/21  Tested ok with VCO Version 4.2.1
 - 7/16/21  Tested ok with Splunk Enterprise 8.2.1
 - 7/16/21  Updated to latest version of splunklib and deleted external python libraries from ~/bin
 - 7/16/21  Updated version numbers...
 1.0.x (master) is original Python2 version of code.
                                       1.1.x (python3) is Python3 with userid and password.
                                       1.2.x (Token3) is Python3 with security token.
 - 8/10/21  Updated to reflect GPL-3.0-or-later license and support by Dwayne.
+- 12/17/21 Updated to the latest version of splunklib the Splink Python API.

 # Version
-1.2.10
+1.2.11

 # With thanks to:
 Ken Guo, Andrew Lohman, Kevin Fletcher